Dilatonic states near holographic phase transitions: Introduction

 We want to obtain physically meaningful results, hence ideally we should focus on background solutions that are regular.
 Nevertheless, we find that in order to explain some crucial features of the gravity dynamics we are compelled to include in part of our analysis also singular solutions that exhibit what Gubser in Ref.~\cite{Gubser:2000nd} called a {\it good singularity}, that is characterised by the fact that the scalar potential of the supergravity theory, evaluated along the classical solutions considered, is bounded from above.
+As we shall see, some of these solutions exhibit a mild singular behaviour in $D = 10$ dimensions, that can be detected only in higher-order curvature invariants, not in the Ricci scalar.
 We are pushed even further: we have to include also badly singular backgrounds in the study of the energetics.
 We will clarify these notions eventually, in the body of the paper, but we anticipate here that the reason why we introduce the singular solutions in the study of the energetics is not that we are making use of their field theory interpretation (which does not exist), but rather that for our treatment of the gravity theory to be self-contained and consistent, we must treat all the classical solutions on the same grounds, in order to select what are the features of the dynamics.
+If it turns out that a singular solution has free energy lower than the (known) regular solutions, it is not legitimate to discard it, as its contribution to the path integral in the gravity theory is actually dominant.
+This signals the incompleteness of the gravity description.

 So far, we have introduced a quite general programme of research, which can be carried out systematically on the many known supergravity theories and their consistent truncations (see for instance Refs.~\cite{Samtleben:2008pe,Freedman:2012zz}).
 In this paper, we exemplify this study with one specific class of theories.
 We choose this class mostly on the grounds of simplicity---the model is a simple example of a gravity theory which provides the dual of a confining field theory, within the top-down approach to holography.
 To this end, we broaden the classes of backgrounds studied in earlier publications about this same special system~\cite{Wen:2004qh,Kuperstein:2004yf,Elander:2013jqa,Elander:2018aub}.